Coronavirus Fears Claim Napoli Vs. Inter Milan Coppa Italia Match, Chaos Hits Serie A, As Italy Deaths Top 100

 Only China and South Korea have been hit harder by the worldwide coronavirus outbreak, which is believed to have originated in China’s Wuhan province.
 But in Europe, France had been the second-worst affected country, with 285 cases, while Germany had reported 240 diagnosed coronavirus cases.

-Inter Milan has already absorbed two postponements in Serie A play, including the crucial Derby D’Italia against arch-rivals Juventus on March 1.
+Inter Milan has already absorbed two postponements in Serie A play, including the crucial Derby D’Italia against archrivals Juventus on March 1.